jruels/core-k8s/labs/helm/index.md

 helm-demo-app   NodePort   10.31.244.161                       8080:30099/TCP   2m18s
 ```

-Now let's access our application
+Now let's access our application.
+Replace `8080` in the following with the NodePort from the command above.
 ```
 curl http://$SERVICE_IP:8080/hello
 ```